Take Exquisite Photos with the Camera in your Pocket

 7. Leading Lines

 Whether you’re taking pictures of people, places, or things, try to find the strongest lines in your photo.
-These lines could come from any number of things, like a railroad line, river bank, or even a row of parking meters.
+These lines could come from any number of things, like a railroad line, a river bank, or even a row of parking meters.
 The eye likes to follow strong lines, so make sure the lines in your photo lead the viewer into the photo and not away from the subject.

 8. Contrast